Yien Yieh Commercial Bank

 Yien Yieh Commercial Bank (鹽業銀行) was a bank in Hong Kong.
-It was established in Beijing in 1915 by Mr. Zhang Zhenfang (張鎮芳), the cousin of Yuan Shikai, to support the specialized salt industry by providing official funds under government supervision.
+It was established in Beijing in 1915 by Zhang Zhenfang (張鎮芳), the cousin of Yuan Shikai, to support the specialized salt industry by providing official funds under government supervision.
 Yien Yieh Commercial Bank, Continental Bank, Kincheng Banking Corporation and China & South Sea Bank were called "four northern banks" in 1920s in China.

 In 1952, it was grouped into the "Joint Office of Joint Public-Private Banks" with eight other Chinese banks.
 In 2001, it was merged to form Bank of China (Hong Kong).